The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF HIGHWAY SAFETY AND MOTOR VEHICLES

-- The Florida Highway Patrol (FHP) has activated 12-hour Alpha/Bravo shifts for troops throughout Florida’s western Panhandle to provide 24-hour enhanced coverage.
+- The Florida Highway Patrol (FHP) has deployed a mobile command center to Northwest Florida to provide enhanced communication capabilities and additional resources.

+- FHP has deployed 64 Quick Response Force (QRF) Troopers from Northeast and Central Florida to assist with evacuation and recovery efforts.

+- FHP Troopers throughout Northwest Florida remain on 12-hour Alpha/Bravo shifts, providing 24-hour enhanced coverage.

+- FHP is monitoring the Shoal River Bridges on Interstate 10, US Highway 90, and US Highway 85 in Crestview for potential flooding and is prepared to make additional road closures and divert traffic as needed.

+- FHP is assisting with restricted traffic flow across the Garcon Point Bridge in Santa Rosa County.

-- FHP continues to monitor roadways and is in communication with law enforcement and transportation partners to identify and assist with any unmet needs.
+- FHP is in continuous communication with first responders and transportation partners to identify and assist with any unmet needs.

-- FHP has closed Interstate 10 in both directions at the Florida/Alabama state line due to flooding.
-Westbound traffic is being detoured at mile marker 7 and Alabama is detouring traffic at the mile marker 49 in Alabama.

 - FHP is escorting multiple response teams being deployed to provide search and rescue efforts and provide resources to the impacted areas.

-- FHP is deploying 60 Quick Response Force (QRF) Troopers from Northeast and Central Florida to assist with evacuation and recovery efforts.

-- FLHSMV’s regional service center in Pensacola is closed today, along with tax collector offices in Escambia, Holmes, Okaloosa, Santa Rosa, Walton, Washington, Jackson, and Franklin counties.
+- FLHSMV’s regional service center in Pensacola remains closed today, along with tax collector offices in Escambia, Gulf, Holmes, Okaloosa, Walton, and Washington counties.

+- FLHSMV is waiving fees to replace titles, vehicle registration certificates and/or license plates lost or damaged as a result of the storm.
+Late fees and license reinstatement fees in those counties impacted by the storm have also been waived.

 - More information on FLHSMV’s response is available here.